nat1905/nat1905/README.md

 **About me**

-- 💼 I'm QA Engineer
+- 💼 I'm a QA Engineer
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: Telegram https://t.me/tasha7777777